ppizarror/pygame-menu/README.rst

 Pygame-menu is a `python-pygame <https://www.pygame.org>`_ library for creating menus and GUIs.
-It supports several widgets, such as buttons, color inputs, clock objects, drop selectors, frames, images, labels, selectors, tables, text inputs, color switches, and many more, with multiple options to customize.
+It supports several widgets, such as buttons, color inputs, clock objects, drop selectors, frames, images, labels, selectors, tables, text inputs, color switches, and many more, with multiple customization options.

 Comprehensive documentation for the latest version is available at https://pygame-menu.readthedocs.io